multiversx/mx-docs/docs/developers/testing/scenario/values-simple.md

 - `"0x00000000000000006d795f616464726573735f5f5f5f5f5f5f5f5f5f5f5f5f5f"`.
 :::

-Sometimes the last byte of a a SC address is relevant, since it affects which shard the contract will end up in.
+Sometimes the last byte of a SC address is relevant, since it affects which shard the contract will end up in.
 It can be specified with a hash characher `#`, followed by the final byte as hex.

 :::note Example
 `"sc:my_address#a3"` is the same as: